top of page

 Late payment interest for VAT will be in same system as other taxes, charged at the Bank of England base rate plus 2.5%.

-If you are ever due a VAT refund, and it's received late by you, quite surprisingly, HMRC will not pay the same rate of interest back, you just get Base less 1%.
+If you are ever due a VAT refund, and it's received late by you, astonishingly, HMRC will not pay the same rate of interest back, you just get Base less 1%.
+So overall HMRC make a 3.5% margin on tax flows?

-Stop ignoring all those pesky emails from your accountants pestering for bank statements, and vat data.
+Stop ignoring all those pesky emails from your accountants pestering for bank statements, and vat data every 10 minutes.
 Most accountants receiving data at the last minute will feel little oomph to rush and get your return done by the deadline, so you need to give them a nice warm feeling by co-operating, and handing over all the data in good time, and not just the bits you fancy, in future.

 Links